fleetdm/fleet/handbook/business-operations/README.md

    - Cc: Zach Wasserman is included as a recipient, but will not participate in the email thread until after the offer is accepted.
    - Subject: "Full time?"
    - Body: _(The offer email is copied verbatim from Google Drive into Gmail as the body of the message, formatting and all.)_
-   - Sending: _(When sending the offer, Gmail will automatically offer to change the permissions of the exit scenarios sheet so it is accessible to the candidate.
-Choose to grant the candidate **"Edit"** access.)_
-6. **Archive Slack channel:** Post to the `hiring-xxxxx` Slack channel to let folks know the offer was sent.
-Then archive and close the channel.
-(It can always be reopened, as needed.)

-### Steps after an offer is accepted
+#### Steps after an offer is accepted

-Once the new team member replies and accepts their offer in writing:
-1. **Accept:** Either CEO or Zach Wasserman replies to the candidate.
+Once the new team member replies and accepts their offer in writing, either the CEO or Zach Wasserman replies to the candidate.
 Whoever replies first is responsible for these steps:
+1. **Verify, track, and reply:** Reply to the candidate:
    - _Verify the candidate replied with their physical address… or else keep asking._  If they did not reply with their physical address, or it's not a usable address, then we are not done.
 Fleet will reply and ask for it, and no offer should is "accepted" until we've received a physical address.
-   - _Update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
+   - _Review and update the team database_ so that the new team member's row in ["🥧 Equity plan"](https://docs.google.com/spreadsheets/d/1_GJlqnWWIQBiZFOoyl9YbTr72bg5qdSSp4O3kuKm1Jc/edit#gid=0) now includes:
      - physical address _(The full street address of the location where work will typically be performed.)_
      - personal email _(Use the personal email they're replying from, e.g. `@gmail.com`")_
+     - "Offer accepted?" _(Set this to `TRUE`)_
+     - salary, equity, and "Notes" _(Check that compensation information is accurate, one last time.)_
    - _[Create a "Hiring" issue](https://github.com/fleetdm/confidential/issues/new/choose)_ for the new team member.
 (This is what will inform the Business Operations team to get involved.
 The company will use this issue to keep track of the hiring tasks for the new team member.)
    - _Send a reply_ welcoming the team member to Fleet and letting them know to expect a separate email with next steps for getting the team member's laptop, Yubikeys, and agreement going ASAP so they can start on time.
+For example:
+   >\o/  It's official!
+   >
+   >Be on the lookout for an email in a separate thread with next steps for quickly signing the paperwork and getting your company laptop and hardware 2FA keys (Yubikeys), which we recommend setting up ASAP.
+   >
+   >Thanks, and welcome to the team!
+   >-Mike
+2. **Ask hiring manager to help:** Post to the `hiring-xxxxx-yyyy` Slack channel to let folks know the offer was accepted, and at-mention the _hiring manager_ to ask them to communicate with [all other interviewees](https://fleetdm.com/handbook/company#empathy) who are still in the running and [let them know that we chose a different person](https://fleetdm.com/handbook/business-operations#candidate-correspondence-email-templates).
+3. **Close Slack channel:** Then archive and close the channel.

-2. Business Operations will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.
+Now what happens?
+Business Operations will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

 > **_Note:_** _Some Fleet team members are contractors and others are employees.
 The distinction between "contractor" and "employee" varies in different geographies, and the appropriate contract for any given team member and the place where they work is determined during the hiring process._